seyyatech/solace-rdp-bridge/bridge/README.md

 # bridge

-The Ballerina service that is the actual product: it subscribes to a Solace queue and delivers each message to a configured HTTP target, replacing what a Solace REST Delivery Point (RDP) does, with the resilience RDP doesn't provide.
-See [`../docs/problem-and-solution.md`](../docs/problem-and-solution.md) for the case against RDP and [`../docs/architecture.md`](../docs/architecture.md) for how the pieces below fit together, including sequence diagrams.
+The Ballerina service that is the actual product: it subscribes to a Solace queue and delivers each message to a configured HTTP target, sitting in the same slot as a Solace REST Delivery Point (RDP), extended with application-level retry/circuit-breaking, transformation, and logging.
+See [`../docs/problem-and-solution.md`](../docs/problem-and-solution.md) for when to reach beyond RDP and [`../docs/architecture.md`](../docs/architecture.md) for how the pieces below fit together, including sequence diagrams.

 ## What it does